Decoupling the front end from back end from a monolithic system

 - All front end HTML, CSS, Javascript, images, etc can be cached by the web server or cache server.
 As a result, the live website runs blazingly fast.

-To the back end developer,
+For the back end developer,

 - Any changes and optimization in the back end will not affect the front end.